ObserveRTC/website/README.md

 ```

 ## Copyright
-This site is made by using [Docsy](https://github.com/google/docsy).
+The original template for this site is made by using [Docsy](https://github.com/google/docsy),
+and this site is made by ObserveRTC Team, All rights reserved.